We are not supporting this browser

 It might sound strange, but the sight of your baby’s first poo will be something you welcome!
 It’s called meconium, and will be dark, greenish black in colour, but this will change as your baby grows.
 Over the next few days it will start to turn brown, orange or yellow, depending on whether your baby is breast or formula fed.

-Breastfed baby poo tends to be a yellow-mustard colour, whereas formula fed baby poo can be yellow-green or a pale brown.
+Breastfed baby poo tends to be yellow, whereas formula fed baby poo can be yellow-green or a pale brown.
 Once your baby starts eating solid food, their poo is likely to turn into a darker colour.

 Green baby poo might look strange, but it’s usually nothing to worry about.
-Some formula milks designed to help with digestion problems can cause green baby poo, but if it persists, talk to your public health nurse or GP to rule out any underlying issues.
+Some formula milks designed to help with digestion problems can cause green baby poo, but if it persists, talk to your midwife or GP to rule out any underlying issues.

 You should always speak to a healthcare professional if your baby’s poo is black (after the first poo), red, grey or white, as these could indicate a health problem that needs to be treated.